ELM Enterprise Manager Components

 The central processing engine for ELM Enterprise Manager is the ELM Server.
-From it, the Agents are updated, the alerts are launched, and the data is received and inserted into the databases.
-With this architecture, the majority of the resources required to provide real-time monitoring, alerting and reporting are efficiently localized in ELM Server.
+It receives, inserts and processes the data collected by the Agents.
+The majority of the resources required for real-time monitoring, alerting and reporting are efficiently localized at the ELM Server.

-The primary role of the Agent is to collect data and securely transfer it to the ELM Server.
+The primary role of the Agent is to collect data, encrypt it and reliably transfer it to the ELM Server.
 On Windows systems, a Service Agent is installed locally.
 For Syslog and SNMP supported devices, Virtual Agents are installed as a component of the ELM Server.

 The Licenses are the commercial component of the ELM Enterprise Manager.
-They are sets of Collectors, Monitors and Receivers functionally grouped to support specific objectives.
-When a License is assigned to an Agent, it controls which data sets they can collect.
-With this granularity, multiple License Types can be used within a single ELM deployment.
+They are functional sets of Collectors, Monitors and Receivers grouped to support specific objectives and price points.
+They control the scope of monitoring available to each individual Agent.
+With this granularity, multiple License Types can be assigned within a single ELM deployment.

 For resiliency and reporting responsiveness, ELM supports three databases.
-The required Primary database receives data in real-time directly from the ELM Server.
-When it is unavailable, the data is inserted into a Failover database.
-Once the Primary database has returns to full operation, the Failover data is merged in the Primary database.
-To prevent this Primary database from growing out of control, Archive databases can be scheduled to retain some or all the aging data.
+The Primary Database receives data in real-time directly from the ELM Server.
+To manage its size, monthly Archive Databases can be created to retain some or all of the aging data.

 When the Primary Database is unavailable, the data is inserted into the Failover Database.
 This fault tolerance ensures continuous monitoring and alerting even when the Primary Database is unavailable.
 Once the Primary returns to full operation, the Failover data is merged.